200+ Travel Agent Rates, 2023 [+PDF Download]

 Another thing to note is that hotels with education programs typically will offer the best travel rates (above a standard travel agent rate).

-IHG (International Hotel Group) Travel Agent Rates
+(International Hotel Group) IHG Travel Agent Rates

 Here are a few more details.